 The story of this tree:

 Arriving at the Sweet Chestnut Avenue of a Mile long, I went to wander over the area of the avenue.
 I discover that the Avenue stops very abruptly.
 That is because there was a small cliff.
 And on the edge of the cliff the Sweet chestnut and beech were standing.
 I climb in to the depth of the cliff (20 meter deep, and full of fallen trees) and look up: amazing!
 Trees that towering up on the edge, like a wall of a castle.
-With there roots they clinging on the edge, making it dramatical.
+With his roots clinging on the edge, making it dramatical.
 Magical.

 GPS: 52°16'50.20"N, 2°48'11.58"W